Khumbu, Nepal

 TIMS is not required for treks confined to the Khumbu/EBC region, though it's still used in other areas like Annapurna or Langtang.
 We secure all necessary permits and carry backups of your documents.
 Permit fees and rules may change; we confirm current rates before every departure.

-Lukla Flights & Baggage
+Lukla Flights & Baggage for EBC

 During peak seasons (March–May and September–November), Lukla flights often reroute via Manthali/Ramechhap to ease congestion at Kathmandu airport.
 Plan for a 4–5 hour road transfer to Ramechhap.